If the name ASUKA sounds familiar, it’s believed we are discussing the former WWE SmackDown Women’s Tag Team and NXT Women’s Champion.

 A year later, after her history-making moment, she would make history again as on August 19th, 2018, at Aniversario WAVE 2018, she would defeat Takumi Iroha to win the Regina Di WAVE Championship, which is the company’s biggest title, and she became the first transgender person to win this title.

 She would hold the title for 118 days and had only two successful defenses before dropping it on December 15th, 2018.
-ASUKA had her final match at WAVE on December 29th, and that was when she would officially be a Freelancer as she wrestles for DDT, YMZ Pro Wrestling, and SEAdLINNNG.
+ASUKA had her final match at WAVE on December 29th, when she officially became a Freelancer, wrestling for DDT, YMZ Pro Wrestling, and SEAdLINNNG.

 An Identity Revealed

-In 2017, there was an interview on Twitter where she would talk about her identity and a few things, such as where she was inspired to become a wrestler, coming out as gay to her father when she was a male, and feeling pressured with particular sports activities.
-We don’t want to give away too much stuff as it is an interesting read if you wish to know more about it here.
+In 2017, there was an interview on Twitter where she talked about her identity and a few things, such as where she was inspired to become a wrestler, coming out as gay to her father when she was a male, and feeling pressured with particular sports activities.
+We don’t want to give away too much, as it is an interesting read if you want to know more.

 I don’t wrestle as a transgender wrestler.
 I made it public knowledge when I debuted because it was something I felt had to be as I was someone who (was) out in public.